I beg to move,

 The rapid and frequent amendments to the regulations have been critical to ensuring that the Government can respond to the threat from the pandemic and its impact.
 The use of the emergency procedure has enabled us to respond quickly, begin a cautious return to normality and reopen the economy as soon as possible.
 I recognise that there may be frustrations that we have had to run parliamentary process in parallel during these unprecedented times, but I believe that we have demonstrated the advantages of our flexible constitution.
 I wish to make it clear that these are extraordinary times and measures, and we are definitely not setting a precedent for how the Government engage with Parliament on other matters and in more usual times.
 I am very grateful to all hon.
 Members for their patience and continued support during these difficult times.

 May I just pick the Minister up on the point made by my hon.
 Friend the Member for Hazel Grove (Mr Wragg)?
-The thrust of the amendment No. 4 regulations—I accept, if you will give me a little latitude, Madam Deputy Speaker, that they are not the ones that we are debating, but I think the Minister referred to them in her remarks—was announced on Tuesday or Wednesday last week.
-I do not see what would have prevented a draft of those regulations being laid for debate on Thursday, so that the House could have taken a decision on them before they came into force.
-Would that not have been better, particularly because they are legally quite complicated in how family support structures are translated into law?
+The thrust of the Amendment (No. 4) regulations—I accept, if you will give me a little latitude, Madam Deputy Speaker, that they are not the ones that we are debating, but I think the Minister referred to them in her remarks—was announced on Tuesday or Wednesday last week.
+I do not see what would have prevented a draft of those regulations from being laid for debate on Thursday, so that the House could have taken a decision on them before they came into force.
+Would that not have been better, particularly because they are legally quite complicated in respect of how family support structures are translated into law?
 That would have been better for our legislative process.

 If my hon.
 Friend will forgive me, I am going to make a little progress and then I will of course take another intervention.